Spring 2018 events

 February 28th, 2018 - MLK Social Innovation Challenge: Solutions for Affordable Housing & Racial Justice Pitch Night

-Applicants will pitch their ideas so a panel of judges for the chance to wine $5,000 to move their idea into action.
+Applicants will pitch their ideas so a panel of judges for the chance to win $5,000.

-Date TBD-“The University of Virginia Gentrification and Housing Justice: A Diagnosis and Proposal”
+March 17th, 2018-“The University of Virginia Gentrification and Housing Justice: A Diagnosis and Proposal” 8am-7pm

 Organized by Laura Goldblatt, Global Development Studies at UVA

 A one-day conference to understand the University of Virginia’s role in a local housing market that remains unaffordable to low-income residents and people of color in Charlottesville and to consider solutions to create more equitable housing policies.
 The conference will be followed by a series of trainings and a community meeting.

 Event Location: City Space, 100 5th St., NE, Charlottesville, VA 22902